hdrhbbu1/www/Readme.md

 To begin, install all dependencies with npm, like usual: `npm install`.

-Once installation is complete, you can run `npm run develop`, which will start a development server on [`localhost:8000`](http://localhost:8000) and begin watching for changes.
+Once installation is complete, you can run `make develop`, which will start a development server on [`localhost:8000`](http://localhost:8000) and begin watching for changes.

-When you're done, build the site with `npm run build`, and deploy with `npm run deploy`.
+When you're done, build the site with `make build`, and deploy with `make deploy`.

 ### Authoring New Posts